annekemcgrady/PhotoVue/README.md

 # PhotoVue

 PhotoVue is a photo searching and viewing application.
-Utilizing the Unsplash API, a user can search for any word and have beautiful images inspired by that word diplayed.
+Utilizing the Unsplash API, a user can search for any word and have beautiful images inspired by that word displayed.

 ## Learning Goals